project-unisonOS/unison-shell/README.md

 Full-screen Electron shell for Developer Mode.
 Provides a minimal onboarding skeleton and an echo intent tester against the Orchestrator.

+## Status
+Optional (dev-mode) — used for local UX; not required for headless stacks.

 ## Run locally

 ```powershell